Timeline of the Russo-Ukrainian war (1 August – 31 December 2024): 18 November

 Ten people were killed in a Russian missile attack on Odesa.
 Twelve more people were killed in a separate attack on a dormitory in Hlukhiv, Sumy Oblast.

 The mayor of Moscow claimed that several drones were shot down outside the city.

 Germany announced that it would deliver 4,000 "mini-Taurus" kamikaze drones to Ukraine equipped with AI and with a longer range than Ukrainian drones.

 Geo-located footage showed that Russian forces captured Hryhorivka near Pokrovsk.

 Ukraine claimed that it has built 100 Neptune missiles so far this year.
 Serial production has been expanded with plans to extend the range of the missile from 400 kilometres to 1000 kilometres.

-EU chief’s diplomat Josep Borrell confirmed that the US has allowed strikes 300 kilometres into Russia, using weapons it supplied to Ukraine.
+EU chief's diplomat Josep Borrell confirmed that the US has allowed strikes 300 kilometres into Russia, using weapons it supplied to Ukraine.

 19 November

 The Ukrainian military claimed to have struck a Russian ammunition depot in Karachev, Bryansk Oblast using ATACMS for the first time.
 Drones also set industrial facilities on fire in Belgorod and Voronezh Oblasts.

 President Biden allowed the sending of anti-personnel mines for use by Ukraine, which are banned by over 160 countries but are used by Russia.
 These landmines are not to be used in civilian areas and have timers on them to make them inert after a period of time.

-Zelenskyy claimed that Ukraine manufactured over two and a half million rounds of artillery ammunition, ranging from 60–155 mm, since the start of 2024.
+Zelenskyy claimed that Ukraine manufactured over two and a half million rounds of artillery ammunition, ranging from 60 to 155 mm, since the start of 2024.

 Russian journalist Vazhnyie Istorii published documents, dated from April 2024, that he claimed showed that 1,010 Russian personnel had deserted from the 20th Guards Motor Rifle Division since the beginning of the war, including 26 junior officers, a major, and two lieutenant colonels.